-We should all wear face masks, as often as possible, wherever possible, it’s obvious, innit?
+We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

-Let’s run over a few of the claims being made in support of mask wearing in shops
+Let’s run over a few of the other claims being made in support of forcing us to wear masks in shops

 Claim 1: “We must now wear masks in shops, because the science has changed”.